Blynx03/silya/README.md

 2. Navigate to the project directory: `cd silya`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
+5. Use abc@abc.com for the email and "abc" for the password.

+## On Going

+- Responsive design for a seamless user experience across devices.